GLYCAM-Web/website/Examples/JsonApi/README.md

 sample json files that demonstrate the format needed for for requests.
 Feel free to use these and edit the input as needed.

-> This walkthrough will demonstrate using [build-sequence.json](build-sequence.json), which requests DManpa1-6DManpa1-OH.
-You can simply replace the sequence and this file can be used as input to request the default structure for any valid sequence.
+> We will demonstrate using [build-sequence.json](build-sequence.json),
+which requests DManpa1-6DManpa1-OH.
+You can simply edit the sequence contained in this file and it can be used as input to request the default structure for any valid sequence.

 4. In the same folder as your test script, create a new file to contain the json input.
-We will use this, for example:
+We will use [build-sequence.json](build-sequence.json).

-`
-build-sequence.json.
-`
-5. Copy the contents of this [build-sequence.json](build-sequence.json) into your new file.
+5. Copy the contents of [build-sequence.json](build-sequence.json) into your new file.
 Because the script and its input are in the same path in our example, we just use the filename with no path.
 If you need to add paths, and if you use different file names, remember to edit the following to reflect your needs.
 Run